|Fall 2020 Term||January 19, 2021|

 Due to the ongoing concerns with COVID-19 and the changes to the University’s operating condition, our office will be flexible, to the extent it is reasonable, regarding standard deadlines and other operating procedures.
 Please do not hesitate to reach out with your questions and concerns.

-Please Note: Grades received for academic integrity violations during the Spring 2020 term cannot be replaced with the Pass/No Credit accommodation.
+Please Note: Grades received for academic integrity violations during the Spring 2020 or Fall 2020 term cannot be replaced with the Pass/No Credit accommodation.